In 2022, tuition for full-time students at Juniata College was $53,256 a year.

-Juniata College is a private, religious institution, so it has the same tuition for residents of Pennsylvania as it does for residents from other states.
+Juniata College is a private, religious institution, which means it has the same tuition for students from Pennsylvania as it does for residents from other states.

 Tuition at Juniata College is the same for all students.